filipbrecher/Region-creator/README.md

 # Region-creator

-This project is licensed under the terms of the Creative Commons Zero v1.0 Universal license
+This project is licensed under the terms of the Creative Commons Zero v1.0 Universal license.

 ## Description

-This repository contains two files. regionCreator.ts and regionCreatorUtils.ts
+To run the program, you need the following files: regionCreator.ts and regionCreatorUtils.ts.

 To run this program, you need to create a new RegionCreator object first.
 You can then customize the object's region generation to your likings.